 Find Your Place in the World

 A job is just a piece of the puzzle.
 Finding the right career path is a process of discovery that lasts a lifetime.
 It starts with some big questions.
 What do you want to accomplish in your life?
 What kind of environment supports and inspires you?
 What makes you happy?
-You don’t have to figure it all out right now — but you can start to think about the bigger picture by exploring different career paths, setting long-term goals, and meeting with a CAPD career advisor.
+You don’t have to figure it all out right now — but you can start to think about the bigger picture by exploring different career paths, setting short and long-term goals, and meeting with a CAPD career advisor.

 The Career Exploration Series